.

 6.Procedures for regular review, assessment and evaluation of the effectiveness of technical and organizational measures

-- regular revisions of the security concept
+- Regular revisions of the security concept

-Appendix 2 to the Order Processing Agreement
+Appendix 2 to the order processing agreement AVV

-Approved Subcontractors
+Approved subcontractors

 OVH GmbH